delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 	Stop limit order example
 	Quantity = 50 contracts
 	Stop price = 3800
-	Limit price = 3900
+	Limit price = 3750
 	Direction = Buy
 	```
+	_A buy limit order for 50 contracts with a limit price of 3750 will be sent to the order book when Mark Price goes above 3800_

 - **Trailing stop order** - In this order type, the stop price follows the market at a fixed distance (known as the Trail Amount) when the market is moving in favour of the trader.
-Stop price reamins unchanged when the market is moving against the trader.
+However, stop price reamins unchanged when the market is moving against the trader.
 This feature of trailing stop orders enables a trader to specify a limit on the maximum possible loss, without setting a limit on the maximum possible gain.
 When the market reaches the trigger price, a market order is sent to the other book.

 	```
 	User inputs: Stop Price, Trail Amount, Quantity Trailing stop order example
 	Quantity = 50 contracts
-	Trail Amount = 40
-	Direction = Buy
+	Trail Amount = 40 (Trail Amount would be negative for Sell orders) Direction = Buy
 	```
+	_For this order, the Trigger Price will follow the Mark Price at a distance of 40 when the Mark Price is going down.
+And, a Buy market order of 50 contracts will be sent to the order book when Mark Price rises by 40.

+# Advanced Qualified for Orders